 The POSTNET (Postal Numeric Encoding Technique) barcode type was developed by the U. S. Post Office to encode zip code information.
 POSTNET barcodes on U.S. mail improve the speed, accuracy and delivery of mail.
 Some U.S. Post Offices also offer a discount for sending bulk mail that contains the POSTNET barcode.
-However, the USPS plans to require the Intelligent Mail barcode to qualify for automation discounts beginning January of 2009.
-For this reason, IDAutomation has implemented unique encoding in IDAutomation Postnet Fonts, which allow printing of Postnet, Planet and Intelligent Mail barcodes with the same font, to meet the requirements today with the needs of tomorrow.
+However, the USPS requires the Intelligent Mail barcode to qualify for automation discounts since January 2009.
+For this reason, IDAutomation has implemented unique encoding in IDAutomation Postnet Fonts, which allow printing of Postnet, Planet, and Intelligent Mail barcodes with the same font, to meet these requirements.

 All IDAutomation Barcode Products support the printing of Postnet such as the Barcode Components, Label Software and the Postnet Font Advantage Package, which includes over 30 encoders for easy integration, including support for Microsoft Access, Crystal Reports, Oracle Reports and FileMaker.

 Determining the Data to Encode:

 To create a proper Postnet Barcode with IDAutomation barcode products, a single string of numbers must be entered that is made up of the following:

 After the string is obtained, it is encoded with IDAutomation’s products.

 POSTNET barcodes can be printed as a 5-digit POSTNET barcode, ZIP+4 POSTNET barcode, or a Delivery Point Barcode, which is also referred to as DPBC.
 If unsure as to which method to use, contact the local post office for assistance.

 - The 5-digit POSTNET barcode consists of the start/stop character, 5 digit ZIP code data, check digit and the start/stop character, for a total of 32 bars.